Open 24/7 | Call Today

 The Common Law Approach

-The common law in Illinois—the law as developed by court opinions over the years—divides animals into two categories: wild animals (those that are not commonly domesticated—think lions, tigers, and bears) and domestic animals (i.e., pet dogs and cats).
+The common law in Illinois (the law developed by court opinions over the years) divides animals into two categories.
+Wild animals are those that are not commonly domesticated, such as lions, tigers, and bears.
+Meanwhile, domestic animals include pets like dogs and cats.

 In general, the owner of a wild animal is strictly liable for any injuries it causes.
 That means that the owner does not need to be negligent in any way to be liable for damages to an injured plaintiff.

-The rule is different for domestic animals: The owner is only strictly liable under the common law if the animal had an uncommon dangerous propensity to cause injury, and the owner knew about it.
-This is often referred to as the “one bite” rule, since after an animal bites someone, the owner knows about its dangerous propensity to do so.
+The rule is different for domestic animals: The owner is strictly liable under common law only if the animal has an uncommonly dangerous propensity to cause injury and the owner was aware of it.
+This is often referred to as the “one bite” rule, as it implies that after an animal bites someone, the owner is aware of its propensity to do so.
 Without such knowledge, the owner is only liable if negligent in some other way.

 Critically, this division between wild and domestic animals, and between strict liability and negligence, no longer controls in all Illinois dog-bite lawsuits.